 In the Footsteps of the Crypto Jews

+The story of Sefarad is illustrated on panels consisting of pictures and text that will be available via PDF files (portable document format) allowing delivery of the exhibit electronically across the globe.
 The story is presented by dates, events and people relevant to the Saga of Sefarad.
-From the early days of Portugal and Spain, continuing along the various countries the exiled traversed.
+From the early arrivals to Portugal and Spain, continuing along the various countries the exiled traversed.
 From Europe, to Asia, and the Americas, including the emergence of present-day Converso (Bnei Anusim) phenomenon.
-The Exhibit will feature stories of prominent historical figures; Jews, Christian and the Anusim communities, including giants such as Maimonides, Menashe Ben Israel, Dona Gracia Nasi and other important personas.
-The Capsule will utilize pictorial panels, accompanied with brief copy, and a short-animated film to support the still panels storyline.
+The Exhibit will feature stories of prominent historical figures including giants such as Maimonides, Menashe Ben Israel, Dona Gracia Nasi and other important personas.

 The Sefarad Capsule Exhibit